Install Mid-Circuit Interrupters in PV Array

 1. Connect the positive and negative leads of the MCI to the corresponding positive / negative MC4 terminals of the PV modules or solar roof modules.

-2. For flat plate solar panel installations, attach the MCI under the module frame.
+2. For PV module installations, attach the MCI under the module frame.

 1. To attach the MCI using ZEP Home Run wire clips, install the (2X) clips to the module frame and clip both ends of the MCI leads, then slot the MCI underneath the metal frame.